pantheon-systems/documentation/source/content/clear-caches.md

 **Note:** To clear the Object cache, please see our [Object Cache](/guides/object-cache/redis-command-line#clear-cache) doc.

 ### Pantheon Dashboard
-1. Navigate to the Site Dashboard and select the desired environment.
+1. Go to the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] and select the desired environment.
 2. Click the **Clear Caches** button:

   ![Clear Cache Button](../images/clear-cache-button.png)